Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 My Time at A-B

-I studied business at the University of Missouri-St. Louis and, if you surveyed business grads at the time, I’d bet the house at least 90% would list their first pick of companies to work for as Anheuser-Busch, brewer of Bud/Bud Light, Michelob, Busch, Natural Light, and others.
-Why was a job at A-B so coveted?
+I studied business at the University of Missouri-St. Louis and, if you surveyed those business grads at that time, 90% would have listed Anheuser-Busch (brewer of Bud/Bud Light, Michelob, Busch, Natural Light) as their top choice of companies to work for.
 In St. Louis the company was renowned as being a benevolent employer.
 From the book:

 “Most of these people are from St. Louis, and this is, like, the dream,” one of the executives said.
 “They’re the gentry class in their community.
 They grew up in south city with nothing, and here they are working at A-B. They’re giving beer to their friends on the weekend and are the heroes of the neighborhood … I’m not trying to be trivial, but this is how the psyche is in this town.”